The normal way that the human race has grown is through the multiplication of generations. Perhaps we should do likewise with the church?

 If ‘every system is perfectly designed to get the results it gets’, then when we do not like the results we see, we should take a closer look at our systems.

-If we want any of the outcomes of our lives to be any different to what they are now right now, the first thing we must do is to change… ourselves.
+If we want the outcomes of our lives to be any different to what they currently are, maybe we need to change… ourselves.

 As we move towards starting and multiplying new congregations, it helps to have a mental ‘map’ in mind – to steer our planning and implementation.